 3. I gently wrap and twist my hair in a towel when I get out of the shower.
 I do not "scrub" my hair dry or rub it between my hands with a towel.

-4. I use about a quarter-size drop of Argan oil (Organix makes an inexpensive one that I like, under $10 at Walgreens, and I am also liking Garnier Fructis' Shine and Sleek, which I think I only paid $5 for at Albertson's last week) and run it through my wet hair with my fingers.
+4. I use about a quarter-size drop of Argan oil (Organix makes an inexpensive one that I love,) and run it through my wet hair with my fingers.

 5. I blow-dry my hair while combing it with a wide-tooth comb, about 25 strokes on each side of my head (not the top - save that for upside down drying for volume,) and then I flip it over to finish drying it upside down.

-6. I either a) straighten my hair with an expensive ceramic flat iron, or b) spray on some heat protector (right now I'm using Chi heat protector, which I really like) and curl my hair with a cheap Walmart curling iron, being careful not to hold the curling iron on my hair longer than 3-5 seconds at a time.
+6. I either a) straighten my hair with an expensive ceramic flat iron, or b) spray on some heat protector (right now I'm using Chi heat protector, which I really like.
+It's better than Redken One United IMO.) and curl my hair with a cheap Walmart curling iron, being careful not to hold the curling iron on my hair longer than 3-5 seconds at a time.
 (Besides trying not to fry my ends, my hair takes curl easily, and I don't want my curls to be too tight.)

-I don't use the Chi heat protector when I straighten my hair because the guy who sold me this $195 iron swore to me this iron would not, could not damage my hair.
+I don't use the Chi heat protector when I straighten my hair because the cute French guy who sold me a $195 iron from a kiosk at the mall swore to me this iron would not, could not damage my hair.
 He demo'd that by lighting a flame, laying a strand of my hair on the ceramic, and then showing me you couldn't burn the hair even with a flame against the ceramic.
 True story.
 Also, when I use heat protector with this iron, I don't like the texture/shine level I end up with as much as without.)

 7. I don't brush my hair out after I style it.
 Wide-tooth comb or fingers only, until next wash, or if I'm putting it up.